Foxdale A.F.C.: 2018–19

 This saw Foxdale through to the Last-16 of the competition against another Division 1 side and local rivals, St Johns United A.F.C.
 This time, Foxdale were on the right side of the comeback after going into the break 1–0, a goal-a-piece from Andy Williamson and Jay Chatwood saw Foxdale win 2-1 and progress to the quarter-finals.

 The quarter-finals draw was not dissimilar to the previous round which again saw Foxdale playing against a team from the division above who were also local rivals.
 It was Marown A.F.C. this time; with both teams fielding weakened sides, the game was a hard-fought affair with clear chances few and far between.
 It was Foxdale once again, however, who came out the victors and, once again, Antony Corkill was the man to score the only goal of the game, headed in from a corner kick.
 The 'giant-killers' were now onto the semi-finals of the Hospital Cup.
 The giant-killing name Foxdale had earned for themselves over the course of the season would finally come to an end when the semi-final draw saw them play against Division 1 champions St Marys A.F.C.
 Large portions of the game saw Foxdale hold their own against the Douglas powerhouses but goals early and late in both halves saw them crash out.
 With only one more cup competition available; The Paul Henry Gold Cup.

 It was another disappointing year in the Paul Henry Gold Cup with the side playing eventual Division 2 champions, Ramsey A.F.C. at the national stadium, The Bowl.
 An early goal from Antony Corkill gave the Miners hope going in at half-time.
 But the Northern club were clinical in the second half and scored 3 goals in the second half to ensure their place in the final against local rivals, RYCOB.

-2019/20

-In an unprecedented event, the 2019/20 season was cancelled in February 2020 due to the COVID-19 pandemic; this resulted in all cup competitions becoming null and void.